jtx007/postlight-employee-directory/README.md

 # Postlight Employee Directory (Frontend)

 This is my submission for the Postlight take home assignment for the Full Stack Engineer Position.
-In order to run this project in it's entirety, please clone and setup the backend repo which can be found *[here](https://github.com/jtx007/postlight-employee-directory-api)*
+In order to run this project in it's entirety, please clone and setup the backend repo and the server is running which can be found *[here](https://github.com/jtx007/postlight-employee-directory-api)*

 ## Prerequisties

+- Make sure that the backend api server is running which can be found *[here](https://github.com/jtx007/postlight-employee-directory-api)*

 - **nvm**: use [nvm](https://github.com/nvm-sh/nvm) and run `nvm install` and nvm will read the .npmrc file to install the compatible node version for this project - Node version 14.17.0